Couchers-org/couchers/docs/contributing.md

 ## Namespacing

 All python code should live in the `couchers` namespace (i.e. a folder within the package).
-This allows us to easily distinguish our code from library code.
+This allows us to easily distinguish our code from third party library code.

 ## Code style